kawu/hist-pl/lexicon/README.md

 ============

-You will need [Glasgow Haskell Compiler (GHC)][ghc] and the [Cabal][cabal] tool to build polh-lexicon.
+You will need [Glasgow Haskell Compiler (GHC)][ghc] and the [Cabal][cabal] tool to build hist-pl-lexicon.
 The easiest way to get both [GHC][ghc] and [Cabal][cabal] is to install the latest [Haskell Platform][haskell-platform].

-To install polh-lexicon from the official [Hackage repository][hackage-repo] run:
+To install hist-pl-lexicon from the official [Hackage repository][hackage-repo] run:

-    cabal install polh-lexicon
+    cabal install hist-pl-lexicon

-If you want to upgrade polh-lexicon to a newer version you should update the package list first:
+If you want to upgrade hist-pl-lexicon to a newer version you should update the package list first:

     cabal update
-    cabal install polh-lexicon
+    cabal install hist-pl-lexicon

 To install the latest development version from github just run

     cabal install

-from the `polh-lexicon` repository directory.
+from the `hist-pl-lexicon` repository directory.

 Usage
 =====

-The polh-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to programmaticaly communicate with the binary dictionary (and perform lookup, for example).
+The hist-pl-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to programmaticaly communicate with the binary dictionary (and perform lookup, for example).